 - Separation of concerns in image-building process

-- Auditing application images for CVEs during delivery
+- Auditing application images for vulnerabilities during delivery

 - Publishing images to artifact repositories

-- Example app: Spring Boot Java web service
+- Containerizing an Example app: Spring Boot Java web service

 - Key runtime security options